You’re getting Annie (1982) as my comfort movie…

 Wee Little Girls.
 Hannigan tells her conniving brother Rooster, how she received the locket after Annie’s real parents died in a fire.

 The Hannigans and Rooster’s girlfriend, Lily think this money will take them to Easy Street.
 Leading to the three, hoping to fool Warbucks with Rooster and his Moll dressing down for their part in this charade and the con is on.
 The three little realising Annie’s orphan friends have overheard them.
 Then the kids are locked up in the cupboard by the evil threesome…

 Having not seen this film since 1982, it was so wonderful revisiting this film.
 Another example of a timeless cast and movie, and one I’d wholeheartedly recommend to wee girls everywhere and their mums.
 Or anyone who likes a lovely heartwarming movie.

-Aileen Quinn is a great wee Annie, and her joy in this role seen and felt in all her scenes.
+Aileen Quinn is a great wee Annie, and her joy in this role is seen and felt in all her scenes.
 Her chemistry with Reinking and Finney is sweet – but not icky (like some child stars and their grown-up star co-stars) – and they make a great trio.

 Watching Reinking and Finney, there also seemed to be some unspoken attraction between Grace and the billionaire Warbucks as the film progressed.
 Or maybe it’s just me being a hopeful romantic.
-This something I hadn’t spotted the first time around, but there is definitely some chemistry there.
+This is something I hadn’t spotted the first time around, but there is definitely some chemistry there.

 Reinking was fantastic as Grace and her dancing and singing were a winning combination.
 Albert Finney proved himself as a not bad singer and a nifty wee dancer.
 I particularly loved his duet with Burnett and was pleased to learn their song Sign was specially written for them.
 This song was executed memorably, making the roles they were born for.
 It really would be hard to see others considered for this role here.